nicklafferty/craftycody/content/crafts/diy-bedside-tables.md

 Next, I sanded all of my predrilled holes to get rid of any splinters and hammered in my dowel rods.
 Then, I took my flush-cut saw and, well, cut them flush with the wood.
 Once they were all in, I sanded them flat.
 Be sure to sand or chip off any wood glue that may have squished out from between the boards.

 The last step is to stain this bad boy.
 I flipped it upside-down to get the bottom first, then turned it back upright to get the top.
 I used a brush and wiped away excess stain as I went.

+The longest part is letting this thing dry.
+I left mine outside for a couple of days to air out as well.

+I'm finally posting this because I also finished my second one and now have a complete set of bedroom nightstands!
+Next will be a headboard.